 Instantly assimilating information from multiple sources

 The focal point of the operation is the Real Time Crime Center which is monitored 24/7 by civilian technicians.
-The Crime Center houses a video wall, workstations and the Genetec video management system receiving images from nearly 400 Axis HDTV-quality video cameras deployed across the city by the Public Safety Support Services branch of the city’s Office of Homeland Security and Emergency Preparedness.
+The Crime Center houses a video wall, workstations and the Genetec video management system receiving images from nearly 400 Axis HDTV-quality video cameras deployed across the city by the Public Safety Support Services branch of the city’s Office of Public Safety and Homeland Security.

 When the 911 dispatch center receives a call for service or a report of an incident, it logs the geolocation and other pertinent information into Motorola’s PremierOne CAD application.
 Motorola’s CommandCentral Aware software correlates that geolocation data with the GPS coordinates of the Axis cameras that are in the vicinity.
 This allows the pertinent cameras to display on the Crime Center’s video wall.
 The civilian technicians use all of this input to provide police and first responders with critical situational awareness needed to deal with the current circumstances.

 Strategic camera deployment has proved invaluable.
 “We have a variety of unique installation hurdles and found that the extensive Axis portfolio was more capable for addressing those issues than any other,” says George Brown, IT/COMMS manager for the New Orleans Real Time Crime Center.
 “This has allowed us to choose our sites based on need rather than having the cameras dictate the location.”

 Installations along the city’s famous Bourbon Street proved a case in point.
 “We mounted HDTV-quality AXIS Q60 Series PTZ Network Cameras at all the intersections,” says Brown.
 “Choosing cameras that combine PTZ and panoramic views gives us a clear picture of each intersection and lets us see down all four streets.”
 HDTV-quality AXIS Q37 Series Fixed Dome Network